MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 ![Thermofisher Phenom XL SEM](./assets/img/sem2.JPG)

-The Phenom Pure can load a single sample, and BSD and SED detectors but no EDS, and is also popular.
-We have a temperature-controlled sample holder on order which should arrive during the Spring 2024 semester.
+The Phenom Pure can load a single sample, and BSD and SED detectors but no EDS.
+We have a temperature-controlled sample stage with a range of -25° C to 50° C, and a low-vacuum, charge dissipating stage.
 ___

 ### Olympus DSX-1000 Digital Optical Microscope